The internet is full of websites and stock research tools that analyze equity markets and help investors choose the best

 Google Finance is a tool that budding investors should use as they try to get their feet wet in the financial markets today.

 It’s a solid site to go and analyze a large amount of financial data, including stock quotes and financial news before you decide where you want to invest your money.
 It’s very similar to Yahoo!
 Finance in the sense that it is a repository of real-time data and offers a lot of similar services.

 You have a world markets section where you can see how stock indices around the world are performing.
 The currency section does the same when it comes to world currencies.
 You can also view bond yields.

-The website used to have a stock portfolio tool that was pretty good but it has since been discontinued.
+The website used to have a stock portfolio tool and a stock screener that was pretty good but it has since been discontinued.
 However, there is a Watchlist section on the page where you can add securities that you want to track and it does a pretty good job of it.

 This is a simpler website to use than the others.
 One thing that works in its favor is that we use so much of Google in our daily lives that navigating on this site is very intuitive.
 That said, think of Google Finance as your foundation building site before you move on to the big boys.